evgenyneu/evgenii.com/resume/index.md

 ## Objective

-Seeking position as an iOS/Swift or Android programmer.
+Seeking part-time or casual position as an iOS/Swift or Android programmer.

-**Working hours**: 10 hours a week, part-time or casual.

-**Residency**: Australian permanent resident.